subquery/documentation/docs/subquery_network/delegators/rewards.md

 ## How to select what Node Operators to delegate to?

-You need to assess a few things when deciding on what Node Operator to choose.
-For instance:
+You might assess a few things when deciding on what Node Operator to choose.
+For instance you might consider:

 - Having SSL enabled
-- Having an ENS. (aka social credibility is enabled)
+- Having an ENS domain (aka social credibility is enabled)
 - Having a frequent Era Reward Collection period
 - Being active in the Discord community
 - Having a lower NOCR (a lower Node Operator Commission Rate means more rewards will be shared amongst Delegators)